rossanx/akfs/docs/journal.md

              mov     %eax, %fs
              mov     %eax, %gs

-     I - Test if PM bit in CR0 is set to 1.
+     H - Test if PM bit in CR0 is set to 1.
 If so, I just print the message "KALIMERA KERNEL >> 32bits Protected Mode <<" to the screen.
-     J - In order to have some fun.
+     I - In order to have some fun.
 After the message, I put an ascii art of the USS Enterprise on the screen and animate it.
 Yey!!!

 As you could see it's not as easy as we present it to students when